ThijmenDam/BarTranslate/docs/README.md

 - Translations are done by presenting a simple (altered) webview of **Google Translate** in a quick and easily accessible interface.
 - Configurable hotkeys to toggle the app.
+- Smart autofocus on the source text field when opening the app.

 ### Planned

 - Dark mode for the translation pages.
 - Configurable hotkeys to select/swap languages.
-- Smart autofocus on the source text field when opening the app.
 - Automatically update the app when a new version is released.
+- Configurable hotkey to directly translate clipboard content.

 ## Support the author